Orientation & Important Information

 Scholarships: Dual credit students who intend to enroll at The University of Toledo upon high school graduation must contact the Office of Undergraduate Admissions by December 1 of their senior year.
 ACT or SAT scores are required to be considered for all UT scholarships and must be submitted by December 1.

-GPA requirements: Students must maintain a semester 2.00 grade point average to remain active in the program.
+GPA requirements for continuation in the College Credit Plus program: Students must maintain a semester 2.00 grade point average to remain active in the program.
 There are no exceptions to this policy and it will be strictly enforced.
 Those students with less than a 2.00 semester GPA will be notified by letter that they no longer qualify to remain in the College Credit Plus program at UT.
 A letter will also be sent to their high school guidance counselor.

 Registration holds: Registration holds are put on student accounts for the following reasons: parking tickets; library fines; lab breakage; and overdue accounts.
 Transcripts will not be sent to your high school if a registration hold is on your account.
 This could affect your graduation.
 It is imperative that any holds be cleared from your account as soon as possible.
 Registration holds will also keep a student from registering for the next term.